awaisable/project-management-templates/README.md

 # Project management templates
-common templates for IT project management
+common templates for IT project management.